 Why paying parents to attend school events is wrong is a piece I wrote for The Washington Post.

 In my book, I emphasize the importance of two-way conversation as opposed to the typical one-way communication schools use with parents — calls home to inform parents about problems with their children, notices given to students to carry home, “connect-ed” automated phone calls.
-Check-out this Pearls Before Swine comic strip to get an idea about how NOT to define a conversation.
+Check-out Pearls Before Swine comic strip to get an idea about how NOT to define a conversation.

 The ‘Parent Trigger’ doesn’t help schools or parents is the headline of a piece at The Washington Post.